Diamond DA20 Katana: Variants

+Marketing name for 2026 the DV20-E variant produced in Austria.
+Powered by a 100hp (73,5 kW) Rotax 912iSc3 Sport equipped with an mt-propeller 2-blade MTV-21A/175-05 constant speed propeller.
+It features a Garmin G500Txi as standard and a digital engine monitoring system.

 Operators

 Civil

 The DA20 is popular with flight training schools and is also operated by private individuals.
 Moncton Flight College in New Brunswick, Canada operates a fleet of 45 Diamond DA20-C1 Eclipses.